oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

   [sec](#requirement-11-one-folder-per-year) and be accompanied by a hash according to requirement 18 [sec](#requirement-18-integrity).
 - The archive MUST be accompanied by a hash of the same algorithm.
 - Existing signatures MAY also be included into the archive.
-  It is NOT RECOMMENDED to renew the signatures in the archive unless the archive is not updated.
+  It is NOT RECOMMENDED to renew the signatures in the archive unless the archive is updated with new content.

 ### Transition Process for a CSAF Aggregator

-Similarly, to the process of transitioning `provider-metadata.json`, the same process SHOULD be used to transition `aggregator.json`.
+Similarly, to the transition process for a CSAF provider, the same process SHOULD be used for a CSAF aggregator.
 It is RECOMMENDED to use the following URLs during the process:

 - `/.well-known/csaf-aggregator/aggregator.json` for the currently valid aggregator metadata.